kaihuchen/AutonomousBackseatDriver/README.md

 ### Example: wrong way
 ![wrong way](images/wrong_way.png)
-- Notes: initially GPT-4v did not spot the car going the wrong way, but subsequent queries show that it has no problem giving many details of the car, and recommended the correct action.
+- Notes: initially GPT-4v did not spot the car going the wrong way, but subsequent queries show that it has no problem picking up many details of the car, and recommended the correct action.
 - Response from OpenAI GPT-4: Recommendation: Maintain a cautious speed and prepare to slow down if necessary.

     Explanation: The image shows a heavy traffic situation with multiple lanes and vehicles in close proximity.
 There is a vehicle directly in front of us which necessitates maintaining a safe following distance.
 The car to the right appears to be merging or changing lanes without much space, which could indicate a potential hazard.
 It is also important to monitor the larger vehicle to our right, a truck, which has limited visibility and could make sudden moves due to blind spots.
 The lighting conditions suggest either early morning or late evening, which can sometimes affect drivers' visibility and alertness.